aidanamavi/portfolio-resume/README.md

-A portfolio and resume [Wordpress](https://www.wordpress.org) theme with minimalist design principles.
+A [Wordpress](https://www.wordpress.org) portfolio theme with minimalist design principles.
 The theme is clean, content-focused, and designed for clarity.
 It offers simple, straight forward typography readable on a wide variety of screen sizes, and suitable for multiple languages.
 It is designed using a mobile-first approach, meaning your content takes center-stage, regardless of whether your visitors arrive by smartphone, tablet, laptop, or desktop computer.

 ![](https://raw.githubusercontent.com/aidanamavi/portfolio-resume/master/img/markdown_screenshot.jpg)